 What are my options?

 1. Fly to Xining, stay there at least a couple of days, and then take the train to Lhasa.
 (See the Sky Train and Lhasa Highlights Tour: How to Make the most of your Time in Lhasa) Why?

-- Xining’s altitude is high enough to help you begin to acclimate but not so high as to make most people feel sick.*** If you stay 2-3 days, before moving on to Lhasa, it will help you to acclimate, and if you stay longer, you will be able to explore a bit of Amdo (See the excellent Land of Snows blog post on the Qinghai part of Amdo for more on this.)
+- Xining’s altitude is high enough to help you begin to acclimate but not so high as to make most people feel sick.3 If you stay 2-3 days, before moving on to Lhasa, it will help you to acclimate.
+While you’re in Xining you can check out some of the amazing Tibetan cultural sites in the area.
+(See this post on itineraries to help prevent altitude sickness in Tibet.)

-- The main reason to take the train, it has become clear to us, is for the views.
+- A major reason to take the train, it has become clear to us, is for the views.
 The views in the first day from Beijing are apparently not that interesting.
 By all accounts the best views are between Golmud and Lhasa, and if you take the right train from Xining, you can see the best bits in daylight.
-(We are still working on finding out which trains, exactly, are the best for views.
-If you have experience with this, please drop us a comment below, thanks!)
+(Take trains after 7p if you can for this purpose.)

 - One downside of staying in Xining is that the city itself, frankly, is not that interesting, if you are primarily interested in a majorly Tibetan experience.
-But the good news is that it is a jumping off point to visit Amdo.
+But the good news is that it is a jumping off point to visit the Amdo region of Tibet.
 It is the largest city on the Tibetan plateau and diverse in its population, but only 5% Tibetan.
-This could be a better option for people who have more time to explore the Amdo part of Tibet, as opposed to people whose goal is to get to and see Lhasa and Central Tibet.